Rating: 4.0 / 5

-The controls are laid out nicely which is cool because by the video demos I saw initially, I thought we were gonna get another Jason Richardson Tone Forge type deal with an overly elaborate and busy looking plugin but it turned out looking really sharp.
+The controls are laid out nicely which is cool because by the video demos I saw initially, I thought we were gonna get an overly elaborate and busy looking plugin but it turned out looking really sharp.

-The looks are high res well put together.
+The looks are indeed high res and well designed.
 Everything is laid out with ease of use in mind which I kind of anticipated being that both guys involved routinely talk about how important your workflow is when recording.

 Moving on to the amp itself, I would say it sounds like a 5153 at times, the “infinity drive” gives you basically three stages per channel which makes it extremely versatile.
 I was able to dial in perfect tones for death metal, thrash, hard rock and really anything.
 The clean tones available in the Misha Tone Forge are also incredible.
 I was able to get haunting cleans with the onboard reverb and chorus, chicken picking cleans with compression, up the clean gain a little and hit the precision drive, poof, blues.
 It really does everything you need.
 Versatility earns huge points with us because getting a lot out of one sim is great for the wallet or when the sim is a touch more expensive.